chrisparsons83/FFDiscordClub/rules.md

-# FFDiscord Association Rules
+# FFDiscord Club Rules

 ## 1. Object

 1.1.
-The object of the FFDiscord Association is to win head-to-head matches of fantasy football, win promotions to Tier One, and win the premier league to be crowned the FFDiscord Association Champion.
+The object of the FFDiscord Club is to win head-to-head matches of fantasy football, win promotions to Tier One, and win the premier league to be crowned the FFDiscord Club Champion.

 ## 2. Commissioners

 2.1.
-The commissioners of the FFDiscord Association are the following users: IceMaine (IceMaine#7407), Christhrowsrocks (Parsons#9571), Madmike (madmike577#1108).
+The commissioners of the FFDiscord Club are the following users: IceMaine (IceMaine#7407), Christhrowsrocks (Parsons#9571), Madmike (madmike577#1108).

 2.2.
 Changes to the commissioners are determined by the current body of commissioners, and are limited to members with the Administrator role within the FFDiscord server.

 ## 3. Membership

 3.1.
-The FFDiscord Association is a public set of leagues.
-In order to join the Association, you must be a member of the FFDiscord server throughout the season.
+The FFDiscord Club is a public set of leagues.
+In order to join the Club, you must be a member of the FFDiscord server throughout the season.

 3.2.
 Members from the previous season will be given a period of one week after registration is opened for priority placement.